angular/angular/docs/DEVELOPER.md

 * [Yarn](https://yarnpkg.com) (version specified in the engines field of [`package.json`](../package.json)) which is used to install dependencies.

-* Optional: [Java](https://openjdk.java.net/) version 7 or higher as required by [Closure Compiler](https://developers.google.com/closure/compiler).
+* Optional: [Java](https://openjdk.java.net/) version 7 or higher than required by [Closure Compiler](https://developers.google.com/closure/compiler).
 Most developers will not need this.
-Java is required for running some of the integration tests.
+Java is required for running some integration tests.

 ## Getting the Sources